sst/guide/_examples/how-to-add-google-login-to-your-sst-apps.md

 };
 ```

-{%change%} Also, remember to add the following import up top.
+{%change%} Also, remember to add the imports up top.

 ```ts
 import { useEffect, useState } from "react";
 ```

 Let's go back to our browser.
 Click on **Sign in with Google** again.
-After you authenticate with Google, you will be redirected back to the same page with the "Yeah!
-You are signed in." message.
+After you authenticate with Google, you will be redirected back to the same page with the _"Yeah!
+You are signed in."_ message.

 ![Web app signed in unstyled](/assets/examples/api-sst-auth-google/react-site-signed-in-unstyled.png)